Oakland University has a number of Special Collections, which include rare books and manuscript collections.

 This is probably one of the strongest collections on the Civil War in any Michigan library.
 Mr. Springer was the editor of the New Center News published in Detroit and was an avid collection of Civil War materials.
 The collection consists of 2000 volumes, lots of original materials, and the "Black Papers."
 There are also a number of artifacts in this collection.

-Frederick L. Black Papers
+Fred L. Black Papers

 A variety of 19th century and early 20th century Oakland County historical records are kept in this collection.